dreamportdev/Osdev-Notes/03_Video_Output/README.md

 # Video Output

-This partwill cover the basic information on how to get access to a linear framebuffer, draw pixels how to add and render a font on screen.
+This part will cover the basic information on how to get access to a linear framebuffer, draw pixels how to add and render a font on screen.

 The chapters are listed below: